Sacha Gervasi: My Dinner with Hervé

 In August 1993, Gervasi, then a young journalist working for The Mail on Sunday, was sent to Los Angeles to interview a number of high-profile celebrities, as well as Hervé Villechaize, the French actor who starred as Tattoo on the hit American TV series Fantasy Island and as Nick Nack in The Man with the Golden Gun.
 In October 2018, Vulture published a first-person account of his experiences with Villechaize.

-Twenty-five years after meeting Villechaize, Gervasi wrote and directed My Dinner with Hervé, a biopic of the actor based on the interviews conducted only days before the actor committed suicide in 1993.
-The film stars Emmy Award– and Golden Globe–winning actor Peter Dinklage and was produced by Oscar-winning Schindler's List writer Steven Zaillian.
-The movie aired on HBO and has been nominated for an Emmy Award, Critics' Choice Award, PGA Award, and WGA Award for Best Longform Original.
-The film holds an 83% positive on Rotten Tomatoes.
+Twenty-five years after meeting Villechaize, Gervasi wrote and directed My Dinner with Hervé, a biopic of the actor based on the interviews conducted only days before the actor died by suicide in 1993.
+The film stars Peter Dinklage and was produced by Schindler's List writer Steven Zaillian.
+The movie aired on HBO and was nominated for an Emmy Award, Critics' Choice Award, PGA Award, and WGA Award for Best Longform Original.

 In November 2018, Mark Povinelli, the president of Little People of America, published an article on Variety stating that the film's depiction of Villechaize was an important step for the representation of little people.